 Kamila, who did not know how to claim compensation in a case involving her dog, contacted the law firm Dostupný advokát.
 The dog had undergone a minor procedure at the vet, but the reaction and consequences were very significant: the dog stopped eating, showed tremendous pain and fever.
 After two days, she had to be taken to another clinic, where she was found to have incipient sepsis, requiring the removal of some necrotic organs and a major reoperation with several days of hospitalisation, transfusions and the administration of many drugs.
 The total cost of the additional treatment amounted to sixty thousand crowns.
 Mrs Kamila wanted to know how she could claim damages.

-There are situations that offer multiple legal solutions and it is up to the client to choose the one they feel is appropriate after consulting with us.
+There are situations that offer more than one legal solution and it is up to the client, in consultation with us, to choose the one they consider appropriate.

-In this case it seemed likely to us that the vet who had unprofessionally performed the original procedure would not want to risk his reputation and would be amenable to an out of court settlement.
+In this case, it seemed likely to us that the veterinarian who had unprofessionally performed the original procedure would not want to risk his reputation and would be amenable to an out-of-court settlement.
 We therefore suggested to Ms Kamila that the ideal solution was to send a pre-action notice.
 This would allow her to avoid any court proceedings and obtain compensation very quickly.
 The vet might have been able to claim on his insurance policy and might have been more amenable to the proposed settlement.
 In the event of failure to agree such a settlement, it would be possible to proceed further to civil proceedings in which the money spent could be recovered in court.

-However, Ms Kamila rejected the proposed solution, as she concluded that her primary concern was not even the money spent, but proving the guilt of the person who had so fundamentally damaged her dog and caused it great suffering.
-She therefore asked about the possibility of a similar procedure in criminal proceedings.
+However, Mrs Kamila rejected the proposed solution, as she concluded that her primary concern was not even the money spent, but proving the guilt of the person who had so fundamentally damaged her dog and caused it great suffering.
+She therefore enquired about the possibility of a similar procedure in criminal proceedings.
 We therefore summarised the possibilities, advantages and disadvantages of such a procedure.

 An effective tool for victims of crime who wish to obtain compensation without having to pursue separate civil court proceedings is the so-called adhesion procedure.